This legacy documentation has been superseded by integrated help in the new version of 1000minds.

 Alternatively, participants can use a decision-support centre or their laptops from a shared location.

 This activity reveals the preference values for the group of participants as a whole, and can be used to rank alternatives.

 This survey involves participants ranking descriptions of real or hypothetical alternatives intuitively.
 Significant disagreements about rankings may indicate the need for a new prioritization approach (e.g. using 1000minds!).

 Participants can also work together to rank the alternatives by consensus.

 By having participants discuss their rankings, criteria for differentiating amongst alternatives can be teased out and then used to create a 1000minds decision model.

 Participants can also work together to rank alternatives by consensus, for use later as a pseudo-gold standard to be compared against rankings from other group decision-making activities.

-Participants categorise – or vote on – descriptions of real or hypothetical alternatives according to pre-specified criteria.
-People can also work together to categorise (vote on) the alternatives by consensus.
+Participants categorize – or vote on – descriptions of real or hypothetical alternatives according to pre-specified criteria.
+People can also work together to categorize (vote on) the alternatives by consensus.

 In some applications, for example, any disagreements about alternatives’ categorizations may highlight issues with how criteria are worded, so they can be refined.

-Alternatives can also be ranked based on how they were categorised by applying the preference values (or ‘part-worth utilities’) – e.g. from a Preferences (or Conjoint) Survey (as above).
+Alternatives can also be ranked based on how they were categorized by applying the preference values (or ‘part-worth utilities’) – e.g. from a Preferences Survey (as above).